How to Care for your Bamboo Sheets

 Which detergent should I use?

 Although we recommend a mild detergent, it’s not absolutely necessary but it does help make you sheets last a little longer.
-A normal detergent without any extra fabric softener or optical brighter should be okay.
+A normal detergent without any added stain remover, fabric softener or optical brighter should be okay.